spacetelescope/romancal/docs/roman/outlier_detection/main.rst

 :Classes: `romancal.outlier_detection.OutlierDetectionStep`
 :Aliases: outlier_detection, outlier_detection_scaled, outlier_detection_stack

-Processing multiple datasets together allows for the identification of bad pixels or cosmic-rays that remain in each of the input images, many times at levels which were not detectable by the :ref:`jump <jump_step>` step.
+Processing multiple datasets together allows for the identification of bad pixels or cosmic-rays that remain in each of the input images, many times at levels which were not detectable by jump detection in :ref:`ramp_fitting <ramp_fitting_step>` step.
 The ``outlier_detection`` step implements the following algorithm to identify and flag any remaining cosmic-rays or other artifacts left over from previous calibrations:

   - build a stack of input data